tblair7/playlist_generation/blog.md

 ##### still 5pm
 As it turns out, the thumbnails all have an extremely consistent format, which I'd be able to call later, so I'm not even going to bother with that at this point. https://i.ytimg.com/vi/EoaPhxNubL0/maxresdefault.jpg where maxresdefault lowers the quality step-wise (maxres,sd,hq,mq,default).
 Also, because the conversion from json into a dataframe loses some of the higher-order attributes- thumbnails.maxres.url becomes url, alongside the other thumbnail urls- I'll have to call things more generically (and easily).
 Because the data I am interested in are unique in their titles and won't experience redundancy, I am not going to change the json -> dataframe conversion.
-Data that I'll pull to use at this point: 'videoID', 'videoPublishedAt', 'title' Data that I expect to pull from videos: 'videoID', 'channelId', 'views', 'likes', 'dislikes', 'channelSubscribers', waveform channels if it's possible
+Data that I'll pull to use at this point: 'videoID', 'videoPublishedAt', 'publishedAt', 'title' Data that I expect to pull from videos: 'videoID', 'channelId', 'views', 'likes', 'dislikes', 'channelSubscribers', waveform channels if it's possible

 ##### 530pm